datacamp-content-public/courses-analyzing-social-media-data-in-r-sowmya-vivek/chapter2.md

 xp: 100
 ```

 Time series data is used to analyze how data changes over time.
-Visualizing time series of tweets gives useful insights about how the number of tweets vary over time.
+You will use time series plots to visualize the popularity/relevance of a topic or personality based on frequency of tweets over time.

-In this exercise, you will visualize how the following vary over different time intervals:
+In this exercise, you will create time series plots for:

 1. Tweets by a famous personality, Rihanna (rih_tweet)
 2. Tweets on a specific topic, Artificial Intelligence (AI_tweet)

-The library `rtweet` and datasets containing extracted tweets for the two use cases have been pre-loaded.
+The package `rtweet` and datasets containing extracted tweets for the two use cases have been pre-loaded.

-For Rihanna, you will create a dataframe containing frequency of tweets over time using `ts_data` function.
-You will then plot the time series using `ts_plot` function, setting the intervals to monthly.

-Finally, plot the time series for `AI_tweet` dataset using `ts_plot` and for hourly intervals.
+For Rihanna you will identify if there is a specific month when she has tweeted more.
+For tweets on AI, you will visualize how many people have tweeted on AI in the last few hours.

 `@instructions`
 - Convert `rih_tweet` into a time series data object using `ts_data` function.